HilscherAutomation/netPI-desktop-hdmi/README.md

 Made for [netPI](https://www.netiot.com/netpi/), the Open Edge Connectivity Ecosystem

-### Debian with X.org display server, desktop Xfce and ALSA audio
+### Debian with X.org display server, desktop Xfce, VNC and ALSA audio

 The image provided hereunder deploys a container with installed Debian, display server, desktop environment and ssh server.

 Base of this image builds a tagged version of [debian:stretch](https://hub.docker.com/r/resin/armv7hf-debian/tags/) with installed display server [X.org](https://en.wikipedia.org/wiki/X.Org_Server) enabling the device's HDMI port plus the desktop environment [Xfce](https://www.xfce.org/?lang=en) turning the device in a desktop computer with mouse and keyboard support.
 Additonally it embeds the [ALSA](https://wiki.debian.org/ALSA) Audio Sound package for sending the sound across HDMI.
+Also the [x11vnc](https://en.wikipedia.org/wiki/X11vnc) server is installed to access to the desktop screen from remote via VNC clients.

 #### Container prerequisites